ZacharyWesterman/ZacharyWesterman.github.io/_posts/2017-01-16-project-word-search.md

 layout: default
 ---

 This is a command-line program that analyzes a grid of letters in the user specified file, and solves it according to regular word-search rules, and any stipulations the user adds.
 This program has only been compiled for Windows and I do not intend to compile it for other machines because the code is very messy and I can't be bothered to rewrite it.
-If you would like to take a look at the code and perhaps rewrite some of it, head over to its [repository] (https://github.com/ZacharyWesterman/word-search-solver "https://github.com/ZacharyWesterman/word-search-solver").
+If you would like to take a look at the code and perhaps rewrite some of it, head over to its [repository](https://github.com/ZacharyWesterman/word-search-solver "https://github.com/ZacharyWesterman/word-search-solver").

 ### Installation: